CognitiveModeling/InteractiveClimateMuseum/readme.md

 **Desktop version**:

-1. Download and extract the zip archive [here](https://drive.google.com/file/d/1wP0D52_qGu3qFmjXaJ44jYgRdrx7buu0/view?usp=sharing).
+1. Download and extract the zip archive for the whole museum with simulator and environment [here](https://drive.google.com/file/d/1wP0D52_qGu3qFmjXaJ44jYgRdrx7buu0/view?usp=sharing).
+If you just want to get an impression of the simulator and an adapting virtual environment, have a look at this project [here](https://drive.google.com/file/d/1Hn9sdvADur9VbPbZNbRXDW1x_4WUsi6O/view?usp=sharing).
+The following installation steps are the same for both versions.

 2. Additionally, you have to install *node.js*.
 You can download it here: https://nodejs.org/en/download